Sequoia and Kings Canyon National Parks Camping Guide

 Facility and Service Fees: Showers cost $5-$8 per shower at Lodgepole Village and Cedar Grove Village.
 Firewood costs $8-$12 per bundle at campground stores and village markets.
 Ice costs $4-$6 per bag at village markets.
 Laundry facilities at Lodgepole Village cost $3-$4 per load.

 Budget-Friendly Alternatives: Visit during shoulder seasons (May, September-October) for better weather and rates.
 Consider Sequoia National Forest camping with pets allowed for free or low-cost dispersed camping.
-Stay at first-come, first-served campgrounds to avoid reservation fees.
+Stay at first-come, first-served campgrounds to avoid reservation competition.
 Purchase an America the Beautiful Pass if visiting multiple parks.

 Essential Gear for Sequoia and Kings Canyon Camping